antoinemansour7/Deck/README.md

 ```

 #### Configuration
-Create a file named `config.py` in the project directory and add the following:
+Create a file named `config.py` in the `src` directory and add the following:
 ```python
 # Configuration file for scraper